Sea Salt

 As a good sodium source, sea salt is essential for proper brain, muscle, and nervous system function.

-Not only does sodium play a role in regulating your body’s fluid balance, but it’s also required for the transmission of electrical signals in the body.
+Not only does sodium play a role in regulating your body’s fluid balance, but it’s also required to transmit electrical signals in the body.

 Why is this so important?
 Without the proper transmission of electrical signals in the body, so many things can get thrown off.